matloff/TidyverseSkeptic/README.md

 tweeting a screen shot in which "You have blocked this user" is repeated dozens of times.
 Given RStudio's considering itself a leader in the R community, such childish, spiteful behavior is improper and counterproductive.
-It is also with inconsistent with RStudio's status as a Public Benefit Corporation, which it [annouced](https://www.rstudio.com/blog/rstudio-pbc/) in 2019.
+It is also inconsistent with RStudio's status as a Public Benefit Corporation, which it [annouced](https://www.rstudio.com/blog/rstudio-pbc/) in 2019.